-11.1 Creating bootable media
+11.1 Creating bootable rescue media

-You can run Acronis True Image 2019 from a bootable media on a bare-metal system or a crashed computer that cannot boot.
-You can even back up disks on a non-Windows computer, copying all its data into the backup by using the sector-by-sector mode to image the disk.
-To do so, you need bootable media that has a copy of the standalone Acronis True Image 2019 version (p.
-192) installed on it
+You can run Acronis True Image 2020 from a bootable media on a bare-metal system or a crashed computer that cannot boot.
+You can even back up disks on a non-Windows computer, copying all its data into the backup by imaging the disk in the sector-by-sector mode.
+To do so, you need bootable media that has a copy of the standalone Acronis True Image 2020 version installed on it.